johnfelipe/vector-tiles/_posts/services/0001-02-18-mapbox-streets-v7.md

 <strong>mapbox.mapbox-streets-v7</strong>
 </pre>

 This is an in-depth guide to the data inside the Mapbox Streets vector tile source to help with styling.
-For full examples of using Mapbox Streets vector tiles to create a map style, check out the default templates in [Mapbox Studio](/studio).

 ## Overview